Softpanorama

 Using Tip

-Note: tip is available in SFU and Solaris /etc/remote can be used with it.
-Connect the appropriate serial cable from serial port on laptop (usually serial port 1) to serial port A on target Sun system.
+Note: tip is available in SFU and Solaris as well as HP-UX and AIX.
+It uses configuration file /etc/remote.
+Connect the appropriate serial cable from serial port on laptop (usually serial port 1) to serial port A or SER MGT on target Sun system.

 Use "tip hardwire" (not "hardware") to open a connection to the headless box before booting it: From a Solaris shell prompt on the local system, issue the command: